thomaxius-and-co/lemon_bot_discord/README.md

 	* Auto retrieving and archiving messages from discord servers to a local database
 	* Multiple commands to access chatlogs: !randomquote, !top <list of who said what the most>, etc.

-## Running locally with Vagrant
+## Development

+### Requirements

+- Python 3
+- Virtualenv
+- Vagrant
+- Virtual Box

+On Windows you also need Visual C++ build tools from http://landinghub.visualstudio.com/visual-cpp-build-tools

+### Running the bot

-Configure your secrets in `ansible/local-secrets.yml`.
-Use the `ansible/local-secrets.example.yml` as a template.
+Configure your secrets in `secrets`.
+Use the `secrets.example` as a template.

+Initialize required services in VM by running

+    init_vm

-Start the VM with
+Start the bot by running

-    vagrant up

-This creates the VM and provisions it using Ansible.
-To apply local changes without recreating the VM you can run `vagrant provision`.
+    run_bot

 ## Installation
    * Git clone the Repo.